dianashams/ensemble-methods-for-survival-analysis/README.md

 ### Ensemble methods for survival analysis

-#### Feel free to upload and use the code, however use it responsibly in your project and critically appraise all the bits you are using. ####
+#### Feel free to upload and use the code.
+However, do it responsibly in your project and critically appraise all the bits you are using. ####

 #### Please don't forget to cite:
-Shamsutdinova, D., Stamate, D., Roberts, A., & Stahl, D. (2022).
+#### Shamsutdinova, D., Stamate, D., Roberts, A., & Stahl, D. (2022).
 Combining Cox Model and Tree-Based Algorithms to Boost Performance and Preserve Interpretability for Health Outcomes.
 In IFIP International Conference on Artificial Intelligence Applications and Innovations (pp. 170-181).
 Springer, Cham.

+#### You-tube presenation can be found here: https://youtu.be/1Z8C0pAi_Cs?si=74x4sRMfIwKlsTbe

 #### Aims
 The project aims to provide researchers in the field of predictive modelling for health outcomes (e.g. predicting a disease incidence) with user-friendly functions to embed tree-based machine learning algorithms into the classical Cox proportionate hazards model (Cox PH).